AnjaniAlle/Anjani_A_BSE_Portfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+For my final milestone, I added my own spin (pun intended) on the original project by employing a servo that is able to pan the camera back and forth based on if the camera is centered on the ball.
+The logic for following the ball is for the servo to turn a certain amount of degrees untill the camera is centered on the ball, where it would then reset its position to the middle and the robot will turn that amount of degrees left or right depending if the amount is more or less than the center position of the camera.
+The challenge that arose from this was determining how long the robot should turn for each degree.
+I was able to solve this through trial and error, where I eventually was able to determine it to be 0.0015 seconds.
+Through Bluestamp and this project, I have been able to gain both technical and practical lessons to use in the future.
+I plan to use my new found technical understanding of ultrasonic sensors and cameras to further my future persuits in engineering and STEM.
+As for my practical learnings, I plan to use in multiple aspects of my daily life.
+I've learned how even when it seems as though nothing is going your way, you need to keep trying because eventually, things will start to look up.
+I hope to be able to continue my engineering journey and be exposed to more subjects in this wonderful feild.

 # Second Milestone